-For the purposes of FIPS 140-2 validation, the Crypto++ library version 5.0.4 is provided as a dynamic link library (DLL), available as cryptopp.dll with build version 5.0.4.0, running on Microsoft Windows operating systems.
+For the purposes of FIPS 140-2 validation, Crypto++ is provided as a dynamic link library (DLL), cryptopp.dll, running on Microsoft Windows operating systems.
 Henceforth, the DLL package of Crypto++ will simply be referred to as the "Crypto++ library" (or for brevity, just "library").